 Ask the employer about their performance management system

-The company you’re about to join may be new or may be a start-up.
-But the thing is you need to know the approach of the employer about the performance of its employees.
-How would know that?
-Simply ask them about how they judge the performance of the employees and how the employees get rewarded for excellent performance.
+The company you’re about to join may be new or a start-up.
+But the thing is, you need to know the employer’s approach to the performance of its employees.
+How would you know that?
+Ask them how they judge the performance of the employees and how they get rewarded for excellent performance.

-When you’re facing a recruiter or the employer, it’s/he may tell you that the salary is negotiable and if you ask for any benefits they may tell you that the performance benefits depend on your performance.
+When you’re facing a recruiter or the employer, it’s/he may tell you that the salary is negotiable.
+If you ask for any benefits, they may say to you that the performance benefits depend on your performance.
 Don’t stop there.
 Most of the people stop there and don’t ask anything else.

-Rather tell them that it’s not enough for you to know that it’s negotiable.
-You need to know at least the range of salary they would be offering per annum.
-You can use this sort of script once you’re sure that they’re positive about hiring you.
+Instead, tell them it’s not enough for you to know it’s negotiable.
+You need to know at least the salary range they would be offered per annum.
+You can use this script once they’re optimistic about hiring you.
 Once the employer tells you the range, ask about the performance management system.
-They may not tell you in detail but you will have a fair idea about how the performance of the employee is being rewarded.
+They may not tell you in detail, but you will have a fair idea of how the employee’s performance is rewarded.

-Anyone who looks for better opportunities looks for opportunities which have better rewarding system not only in terms of compensation and benefits but also in terms of recognition and promotion.
-If the performance management system is not sound for a company most probably the employer of the company may not treat you well as well.
+Anyone looking for better opportunities looks for opportunities with better reward systems, not only in terms of compensation and benefits but also in terms of recognition and promotion.
+If the performance management system is not sound for a company, the employer may probably not treat you well.

 -

-Most of the companies which are more about cutting costs than improving profits don’t perceive training and development as an investment.
-They put it in a cost-structure and prevent the human resource department from campaigning about T&D. Think about it how many courses, books, articles, audios, podcasts and videos you’ve gone through to be able to reach this place.
-How about not being encouraged at all about learning more, attending more training to hone your skills as a professional?
+Most companies that focus on cutting costs than improving profits don’t perceive training and development as an investment.
+They put it in a cost structure and prevent the human resource department from campaigning about T&D. Think about how many courses, books, articles, audios, podcasts, and videos you’ve gone through to reach this place.
+How about not being encouraged to learn more and attend more training to hone your skills as a professional?
 Not good!

-There’s an equation called “E versus E.” The first E stands for Education and the last one stands for Entertainment.
-You can join a company which is about 70% education and 30% entertainment.
-Most of the companies you should avoid which give more emphasis on throwing parties than building an inherent knowledge management system.
+There’s an equation called “E versus E.” The first E stands for Education, and the last stands for Entertainment.
+You can join a company with about 70% education and 30% entertainment.
+Most of companies, you should avoid putting more emphasis on throwing parties than building an inherent knowledge management system.

 This is the age of being a learning organization.
-If you’ve heard about Peter Senge you would know the concept of learning organization.
-As employees everyone should be treated as knowledge workers.
-And without training and development no company can encourage the implementation of knowledge management system within the company.
-So how can you serve an employers without encouragement of continuous learning?
+If you’ve heard about Peter Senge, you would know the learning organization concept.
+As employees, everyone should be treated as knowledge workers.
+And without training and development, no company can encourage implementing a knowledge management system within the company.
+So how can you serve employers without the encouragement of continuous learning?
 You won’t.

-Whenever you’ll be interviewed by the employer during the interview that where you would like to see yourself after 5 years, respond with promptness – You mean to say in your company or in general.
-Most of the times employers would ask you the question generally!
+Whenever the employer interviews you during the interview where you would like to see yourself after five years, respond promptly – You mean to say in your company or general.
+Most of the time, employers would ask you the question generally!
 If it’s a general question, answer that and then ask – “I have a question!
-What if I join your company and would like to serve the company using my highest potential, do you have any system or ongoing process in place to nurture the human capital?”
-Wait for the answer of the employer and you can make out from his/her answer that what sort of company it is – a training oriented company or a cutting-cost company!
+What if I join your company and would like to serve the company using my highest potential?
+Do you have any system or ongoing process to nurture the human capital?”
+Wait for the employer’s answer, and you can make out from his/her answer what sort of company it is – a training-oriented company or a cutting-cost company!

-When an employers tends to evaluate you on the basis of whether you’re capable or not and would be beneficial for the ROI of the company or not, they don’t think about how would you feel!
-Because employers know that it’s their job to do check on candidates.
-Then why won’t you judge or evaluate the employers on your own scorecard?
-Use the above 6 significant parameters to evaluate the employers about whether they’re worthy of your service for few years or not.
-No matter what you choose, make sure that you shouldn’t compromise on your growth by any means.
+When an employer tends to evaluate you on the basis of whether you’re capable or not and would be beneficial for the ROI of the company, they don’t think about how you would feel!
+Because employers know that it’s their job to check on candidates.
+Then why won’t you judge or evaluate the employers on your scorecard?
+Use the above six significant parameters to assess whether the employers are worthy of your service for a few years.
+No matter what you choose, make sure you don’t compromise on your growth by any means.